Climate change in New Zealand: Opinion polls

 On 13 June 2019 a 1 NEWS Colmar Brunton poll found that a majority of New Zealanders (53%) believe the Government should declare a climate emergency.
-39% said no, and eight % did not know.
+39% said no, and 8% did not know.
 More than 50 of the country's top researchers have also called on New Zealand politicians to declare a climate emergency.
 Their appeal to government states: "The scientific consensus is that the world stands on the verge of unprecedented environmental and climate catastrophe for which we are little prepared, and which affords us only a few years for mitigating action.
 We, the undersigned, urge the New Zealand House of Representatives to declare a climate emergency, now."

 Support for national declaration

 The Labour Party Climate Change manifesto lists one of its goals as "[Making] New Zealand a leader in the international fight against climate change, and in ensuring that the 2015 Paris Agreement is successfully implemented."
-As at June 2019, four countries have formally declared a climate emergency: the UK, France, Canada and Ireland.
+As at June 2019, four countries had formally declared a climate emergency: the UK, France, Canada and Ireland.
 (Despite these declarations, these countries still provide subsidies of $27.5bn annually which support fossil fuel industries.)
 If the Labour Party wants New Zealand to be a world leader in this area, the Government will need to follow or do better than the example set by these four.

 Tom Powell of Climate Karanga Marlborough argues that it is only when we recognise we are facing an actual emergency that our local and national governments get away from "business as usual".
 Greg Roughan agrees arguing that it takes time for 'out there ideas' (such as a climate crisis) to become mainstream so that political action can be implemented.
 A declaration that there is a climate emergency from a reputable source such as a city council or national government brings "mainstream cred to the need for urgent action – even if it doesn't spell out how that looks."

 Climate Change Minister, James Shaw, says "This is obviously not a civil defence emergency, but it creates civil defence emergencies and is increasing civil defence emergencies.
 It is a meta-emergency.
 It is quite weird not to call it an emergency, given its consequences."
 Introducing a "feebate" scheme for car imports in July 2019, associate transport minister, Julie Anne Genter, spoke about fronting up to climate change by comparing it to fighting World War II.

 At the Just Transition Community Conference sponsored by the New Plymouth District Council on 15 June 2019, Victoria University professor and keynote speaker, James Renwick, said the situation was dire.
 He continued: "Last year saw the highest emissions globally on record and emissions have been going up, up and up for the past 30 years.
 If the world continues to emit greenhouse gasses it will lock in a further 3C of global warming and 10m of sea level rise...
 There's been a lot of talk about a climate emergency lately and it really is an emergency situation."